Toyota Drive Start Control Malfunction Warning

 When the Drive Start Control Malfunction appears on your dashboard, it indicates that the Drive Start Control feature is not working.
-It is a safety feature that prevents unexpected acceleration and collision damage.
+This safety feature prevents unexpected acceleration and collision damage.
 This article will help you learn more about the Drive Start Control feature and the common causes of its malfunction.

 What is Toyota Drive Start Control?